luisvinicius167/dutier/README.md

 /**
  * @name Provider
  * @description Provider your store to your application and
- * provides the state and dispatch store methods to the first level
+ * provides the store state and store dispatch method to the
- * children Components.
+ * first children Components level.
  *
- * @param {Children} A React Children Element
+ * @param {Object|Store} store The Store instance
  */
 import React from 'react'
 import { render } from 'react-dom'